numba/numba/.github/ISSUE_TEMPLATE/Bug_report.md

 <!--

 Thanks for opening an issue!
-To help the Numba team handle your information efficiently, please first ensure that there is no other issue present that already describes the issue you have
-(search at https://github.com/numba/numba/issues?&q=is%3Aissue).
+To help the Numba team handle your information efficiently, please first check this issue via [Gitter](https://gitter.im/numba/numba) and make sure it was a bug on Numba or not.

+Then you should ensure that there is no other issue present that already describes the issue you have (search at https://github.com/numba/numba/issues?&q=is%3Aissue).

+Before submitting a bug report please ensure that you can check off these boxes:

 -->

+- [ ] I have checked via Gitter and make sure it is a bug on Numba.
+- [ ] I have tried using the latest released version of Numba (most recent is visible in the change log (https://github.com/numba/numba/blob/master/CHANGE_LOG).
+- [ ] I have included a self contained code sample to reproduce the problem. i.e. it's possible to run as 'python bug.py'.

 <!--